IzzyKC/UoA-2023-S2-COMPSCI719-FinalProject-Personal-Blog-System/README.md

  f.
 Does the marker need to do anything special to run your webapp, other than running npm start?

  Once npm start has run, the database needs to be created in DB browser.
+After create a new database, run project-database-init-script.sql to set up system and test data.
 Once this is running, the webapp can be rendered in the browser on localhost:3000

  g.
 At least one username / password combination for an existing user in your